miyako/4d-example-reranker/README.md

 ### [Qwen/Qwen3-Reranker-0.6B](https://huggingface.co/Qwen/Qwen3-Reranker-0.6B)

 > This model is a repurposed decoder.
 It performs better on GGUF "K" quants.
+Also the pooling on ONNX might be incorrect.

 ||GGUF Q8_0|ONNX Int8|CTranslate Int8
 |-|-|-|-